datalad/datalad/paper.md

 At the time of this publication, the repository amassed over 13.5k commits, 2.5k merged PRs, and 2.3k closed (+700 open) issues from over 30 contributors.
 Issue tracker, labels, milestones, and pull requests are used to coordinate development.
 The development process of DataLad is not isolated from its foundational building blocks.
-For every new feature or bug fix the most appropriate software layer is determined to maximize the size of the benefitting user base, but, importantly, also the associated developer audience.
+For every new feature or bug fix the most appropriate software layer is determined to maximize the size of the benefitting user base and, importantly, also the associated developer audience.
 This strategy aims to achieve a robust integration with the larger open source software ecosystem, and simultaneously minimize the total technical debt carried solely by the DataLad development team.
 Consequently, DataLad development is tightly connected to and involves constant communication with the git-annex project and its main developer Joey Hess [@git-annex:projects-datalad].
 To guarantee robust operation across various deployments, DataLad heavily utilizes continuous integration platforms (Appveyor, GitHub actions, and Travis CI) for testing DataLad core, building and testing git-annex (in a dedicated [github.com/datalad/git-annex](https://github.com/datalad/git-annex)), and integration testing